Indian diaspora: Central Asia

 Peshawari and Shikarpuri Indian traders were involved in Central Asia.
-The Shikarpuri invested in grain in the Bukharan Emirate as well as Ferghana cotton.
+The Shikarpuri invested in grain in the Emirate of Bukhara as well as Fergana cotton.
 They also engaged in legal money lending in Bukhara, which they could not legally do in Russian Turkestan.
-Jews, Hindus, Baluch, Persians, and Arabs lived in Samarkand, and Hindus and Baháʼís live in Baluchistan and Khorasan in Iran.
+Jews, Hindus, Baloch, Persians, and Arabs lived in Samarkand, and Hindus and Baháʼís live in Baluchistan and Khorasan in Iran.

 Uyghur merchants would harass Hindu usurers by screaming at them asking them if they ate beef or hanging cow skins on their quarters.
 Uyghur men also rioted and attacked Hindus for marrying Uyghur women in 1907 in Poskam and Yarkand like Ditta Ram calling for their beheading and stoning Indians to death as they engaged in anti-Hindu violence.
 Hindu Indian usurers engaging in a religious procession led to violence against them by Muslim Uyghurs.
 In 1896 two Uyghur Turkis attacked a Hindu merchant and the British consul Macartney demanded the Uyghurs be punished by flogging.

 The money lenders and merchants of Hindu background from British India in Xinjiang were guaranteed by the British Consul-General.
 Russian refugees, missionaries, and British-Indian merchants and money lenders of Hindu background were potential targets of gangs of Kashgaris so the Consulate-General of Britain was a potential shelter.
 The killings of two Hindus at the hands of Uighurs took place in the Shamba Bazaar in a most brutal fashion.
-The plundering of the valuables of slaughtered British Indian Hindus happened in Posgam on 25 March 1933, and on the previous day in Karghalik at the hands of Uighurs.
+The plundering of the valuables of slaughtered British Indian Hindus happened in Posgam on 25 March 1933, and on the previous day in Kargilik Town at the hands of Uyghurs.
 Killings of Hindus took place in Khotan at the hands of the Bughra Amirs.
 Antagonism against both the British and Hindus ran high among the Muslim Turki Uyghur rebels in Xinjiang's southern area.
 Muslims plundered the possessions in Karghalik of Rai Sahib Dip Chand, who was the aksakal of Britain, and his fellow Hindus on 24 March 1933, and in Keryia they slaughtered British Indian Hindus.
 Sind's Shikarpur district was the origin of the Hindu diaspora there.
 The slaughter of the Hindus from British India was called the "Karghalik Outrage".
 The Muslims had killed nine of them.
 The forced removal of the Swedes was accompanied by the slaughter of the Hindus in Khotan by the Islamic Turkic rebels.
 The Emirs of Khotan slaughtered the Hindus as they forced the Swedes out and declared sharia in Khotan on 16 March 1933.

 Southeast Asia

 A major emigration from the Indian subcontinent was to Southeast Asia.
-There is a possibility that the first wave of Indian migration towards Southeast Asia occurred when Emperor Ashoka invaded Kalinga and following Samudragupta's expedition towards the South.
+There is a possibility that the first wave of Indian migration towards Southeast Asia occurred when Ashoka invaded Kalinga and following Samudragupta's expedition towards the South.
 This was followed by early interaction of Indian traders with South Asians and, after the mid-first millennium CE, by the emigration of members of the Brahmin social caste.
 This resulted in the establishment of the Indianised kingdoms in Southeast Asia.
 The Chola rulers, who were known for their naval power, conquered Sumatra and the Malay Peninsula.